kubernetes-sigs/aws-ebs-csi-driver/examples/kubernetes/windows/README.md

 1. A 1.18+ Windows node.
 Windows support has only been tested on 1.18 EKS Windows nodes. https://docs.aws.amazon.com/eks/latest/userguide/windows-support.html
 2. [csi-proxy](https://github.com/kubernetes-csi/csi-proxy) v1.0.0+ installed on the Windows node.
-3. An image of the driver built for Windows.
-It can be built and pushed with the command `TAG=$MY_TAG REGISTRY=$MY_REGISTRY make all-push` where `MY_TAG` refers to the image tag to push and `MY_REGISTRY` to the destination image registry like "XXXXXXXXXXXX.dkr.ecr.us-west-2.amazonaws.com"
+3. Driver v1.3.2 from GCR k8s.gcr.io/provider-aws/aws-ebs-csi-driver:v1.3.2.
+It can be built and pushed to another image registry with the command `TAG=$MY_TAG REGISTRY=$MY_REGISTRY make all-push` where `MY_TAG` refers to the image tag to push and `MY_REGISTRY` to the destination image registry like "XXXXXXXXXXXX.dkr.ecr.us-west-2.amazonaws.com"
 4. The driver installed with the Node plugin on the Windows node and the Controller plugin on a Linux node: `helm upgrade --install aws-ebs-csi-driver --namespace kube-system ./charts/aws-ebs-csi-driver --set node.enableWindows=true --set image.repository=$MY_REGISTRY/aws-ebs-csi-driver --set image.tag=$MY_TAG`

 ## Usage